 Simple example: John T. Smith and Mary A. Smith own their home as joint tenants.
 John dies.
 Mary can sell the house by herself using a death certificate and name affidavit at closing.
 She can sign a real estate listing agreement, deed and all other closing documents.
 She gets all the money from the sale.

 More complicated example: Mary Smith, a widow, did not sell the house after her husband’s death and owns it at her death.
 She has four adult children who get along well.
 She has a will naming oldest child as personal representative.
 Oldest child has to file some documents with the court in the county where Mary lived.
 He then receives Letters Testamentary from the court.
 He can now sign listing agreement, Personal Representative Deed and all closing documents.
 He’ll need to record his Letters Testamentary with the deed at closing.
 The money from the sale will be distributed according to the will.

 Even more complicated example: Same situation as above, but Mary did not have a will and her children don’t get along.
 No one can sign a listing agreement, deed and closing documents until the court appoints a personal representative.
 The children will either need to all agree as to who should be appointed personal representative or the court will have to decide who it should be.
 It might be one of the children or it might be a bank or professional personal representative.
 This could all take a long time and cost a lot of money.
 Even if a buyer makes an excellent offer, no one has authority to sell the house until a personal representative is appointed by the court.
 After a sale, the money must be used to pay estate bills with the remainder divided equally among the four children.

-For a complete list and more information regarding finding a financial advisor, check out “Life After Death: A Legal and Practical Guide for Surviving Spouses”, by Marilyn W. McWilliams
+For help dealing with the legal, financial, and social aspects of life in the aftermath of a spouse’s death, check out “Life After Death: A Legal and Practical Guide for Surviving Spouses” by Marilyn McWilliams.